• Open Search box

 • Indicate on the Program page of the application that you are a reapplicant.

-• Submit only one new recommendation (it can be the same recommender as the previous application).
+• Submit only one new recommendation (can be same recommender as previous application)

 • Watch for decision notifications according to the standard release schedule.

-Please Note: Applicants who applied for the MBA program within the previous two application years are asked to indicate updates on test scores, career, academics, activities, and/or other changes since their last application (under the Reapplicants section on the Program page of the application.)
-Highlighting the progress made since the prior application is the best way to get a different result this time.
-Please answer the Essay questions if you applied three years or more prior.
+• Reapplicants are asked to indicate updates on test scores, career, academics, activities, and/or other changes since their last application (under the Reapplicants section on the Program page of the application.)
+Highlighting progress made since the prior application is the best way to get a different result this time.

 • About UCLA Anderson